 The initiative is a partnership between the college and the Kamehameha Schools’ Maui, Molokaʻi,and Lānaʻi Community Strategies Team.
-The public is invited to learn more at the Hulihia website and encouraged to provide input.
+The public is invited to learn more at the Hulihia website.

 At the kickoff event, UH Maui College Chancellor Lui Hokoana greeted the participants with a chant and a charge.

 “We must take the challenges and the lessons of the last year and turn them into collective action,” Hokoana said.
 “The way to begin is to engage with everyone across Maui Nui.
 Because every one of us has a stake in the future of this ʻāina.”

 The half-day long conference was lively, thought provoking and universally saluted as a successful first step … with a long way to go.

 “The launch of Hulihia was an exciting and inspiring day with so many community partners joining us to begin to develop a shared vision of sustainability for Maui,” said Nicolette van der Lee, program manager for the Sustainable Living Institute of Maui at UH Maui College.
 “By starting the day under the clear skies at Kauluwehi, our campus ethnobotanical garden, I think we were energized by a collective sense of responsibility for the health and vibrancy of our islands.
 I feel honored to be a part of this collaborative effort and look forward to engaging in this critical work for transformational change.”